nsdev74/ShopFinder/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+**Note: The instructions below are for windows, please refer to the official documentation for each of the resources mentioned to find the appropriate way to init the app for your OS.**

+**Additionally, it is recommended to use Chrome for this project, Firefox currently has some bugs when it comes to requesting geolocation and may result in slow behavior.**

+**Internet explorer 11 is known to not work, Edge may have issues as geolocation needs to be allowed from windows settings.**

+**Other browsers were not tested.**

 ### Prerequisites

 You will need to have installed the following before starting the project: